microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 Since texture types are represented as ``OpTypeImage``, the ``OpImageQueryLod`` instruction is used for translation.
-An ``OpSampledImage`` is created based on the ``SamplerState`` passed to the function.
+An ``OpSampledImage`` is created based on the ``SamplerState`` or ``SamplerComparisonState`` passed to the function.
 The resulting sampled image and the coordinate passed to the function are used to invoke ``OpImageQueryLod``.
 The result of ``OpImageQueryLod`` is a ``float2``.
 The first element contains the mipmap array layer.
 The second element contains the unclamped level of detail.

 ``Texture1D``
 ~~~~~~~~~~~~~